 BlackBerry DTEK70/Mercury: Release date and price

 BlackBerry's next QWERTY-equipped smartphone is due to land at some point in the first quarter of 2017.
 TCL - the company which now makes BlackBerry phones - previewed the phone at CES in Las Vegas, but will share more details at Mobile World Congress in Barcelona at the end of February.
+In a tweet shared recently, the company revealed that it will be announcing the device officially on 25 February.

 At that stage we should have every detail about the device to hand, along with official pricing and release dates.